Me1rem/Power-consumption-analysis/README.md

 <a href="https://github.com/Me1rem/Power-consumption-analysis/blob/main/POWER%202.png">View Dashboard</a>

 ## Key Insights
-The time of the day with the highest power consumption across all regions/companies is the evening, this is because a lot people return from work at this hour leading to a spike in use of electricity, that is the use of light, appliances, charging devices and extended commercial operations.
+The time of the day with the highest power consumption across all regions/companies is the Night, this is because a lot people return from work at this hour leading to a spike in use of electricity, that is the use of light, appliances, charging devices and extended commercial operations.

 The top 5 region/company and their highest peak loads are PJME,PJM_LOAD,AEP,COMED and NI.This could entail that these regions have a spike in energy demand during some specific time of the day.These peaks may reflect industrial operations, high residential density or limited efficiency controls.
 Understanding these patterns is essential for grid planning and preventing overload!